-In the 24 - 48 hours before the test:
+In the 24 to 48 hours before the test, DO NOT:

-- Do not have sexual intercourse
+- Have sexual intercourse

-- Do not use vaginal spermicides, lubricants, or tampons
+- Use vaginal spermicides, lubricants, or tampons

-- The test is done in a doctor's office.
+- The test is done in a medical office.
 The woman removes her clothes from the waist down and puts on a medical gown.
 She lies on her back on the examination table, bends her knees, and puts her feet in supports (called stirrups) at the end of the table.

 HPV DNA Test

-For a HPV test, the doctor collects a sample of the cervical cells the same way (and usually at the same time) as the Pap test.
-This test looks for the types of human papillomavirus that cause cervical cancer by analyzing the DNA of the cervical cells.
+For an HPV DNA test, the provider collects a sample of the cervical cells the same way (and usually at the same time) as the Pap test.
+This test looks for the types of human papillomavirus (particularly HPV 16 and HPV 18) that cause cervical cancer by analyzing the DNA of the cervical cells.